 What is your morning routine?

-I get up around 8:00am every day unless I have an early morning coaching call, in which case I’ll be up at around 7:00am.
-I head to the bathroom and splash water on my face to wake me up further before throwing on some clothes (nice ones if I’m doing a video coaching call) and heading to the kitchen to make an AeroPress coffee and a smoothie for breakfast with the NutriBullet.
+I wake up at approximately 8:00am every weekday except for Fridays when I get up at 7:00am to accommodate my wife’s work schedule.
+Upon waking, I head to the bathroom and splash water on my face to wake me up further before throwing on some clothes (nice ones if I’m doing a video coaching call) and heading to the kitchen to make an AeroPress coffee and a smoothie for breakfast with the NutriBullet.

-After I’ve completed all the steps of my reading workflow (Reeder, Zite, Clipboard, and Velocity for my Instapaper queue), I’ll check the calendar for any appointments for the day.
-If nothing is happening right away, I’ll head upstairs and either say goodbye to my wife and kids for the day or if it’s a Wednesday or Saturday, I’ll begin to hang out with the family.
+After I’ve completed all the steps of my reading workflow (Reeder, Flipboard, and then my Instapaper queue), I’ll check the calendar for any appointments for the day.
+If nothing is happening right away, I’ll head upstairs and either say goodbye to my wife and kids for the day or if it’s a Saturday, I’ll begin to hang out with the family.

 On the other days (my work days) I’ll look at My 3 Absolutes for the day (three tasks that must get done) which are written down on a sheet of paper that has been placed face down on top of my MacBook Pro the night before.
 I’ll dive into those absolutes, which basically ends my morning routine and gets my day off and running.

 How long have you stuck with this routine so far?

 I’ve been working with this morning routine for about three years now, with some minor tweaks along the way to optimize it a bit further.
 For example, I’ve made it so that Launch Center Pro prompts me to start my reading in the morning and outlines all the steps to my reading workflow within the app.
 Beyond that, it’s been pretty consistent.

 How has your morning routine changed over recent years, and are you currently experimenting with adding or removing anything from your routine?

 I’ve added things like “Take Vitamin D pill” during the grey months here in Victoria (which isn’t unlike Seattle when it comes to grey skies from November until April or May).